Episode 88

 that he had long hair and he had a beard.

-So, he said that corroborates the whole large hairy creature running at you.
+So he said that corroborates the whole large hairy creature running at you.

 As far as the rocks and sticks, he thought that he was back in Vietnam throwing grenades at the enemy.

+I asked, well, what's going to happen to this guy?
 They said they were actually going to take him to a different facility, get him on medications, and that he would get the help that he needed.

-At that time, though, he needed me to go to the police station, give my story about what had happened, so that way they could build up a file for the guy.
+At that time, though, he needed me to go to the police station, give my story about what had happened, so that that way they could build up a file for the guy.

-and I'm glad that I ran
+And I'm glad that I ran.

-that right there, that was weird.
+That right there, that was weird.
+W-E-E-E-R-D weird.

-And I don't, to be honest with you, I don't know which one's scarier, Bigfoot or Rambo.
+I mean, seriously, that's like Bigfoot meets Rambo barbarity.
+And I don't, to be honest with with you, I don't know which one's scarier, Bigfoot or Rambo.

 I'd have to ponder that a little bit.